From Gravity to Curved Space

 BRIAN: You mean a person's height is determined, in part, by the competing attractive forces simultaneously at work on him from opposite directions?

-which should imply that the tallest men, by contrast, will live
+should imply that the tallest men, by contrast, will live in regions of the

 SHANE: Indeed, and I think you will find that Arabs are taller, on average, than those of us who live in temperate regions.